ams0/ZamranxD/README.md

 **About Me!**

-- 👨🏽‍💻 I’m currently working as a TSA at Citrus Tech Solutions.
+- 👨🏽‍💻 I’m currently working as a Tele-Sales Agent at Citrus Tech Solutions.
 - 🌱 I’m currently exploring Python with a big interest in Web Scraping and Data Visualization.
 - 🤔 My interests are web-automation, video processing and developing some useful and cool stuff xD
 - 💼 I’m pursuing a Bachelor's degree in Computer Science.